system-zero/system-zero/data/docs/la.md

   - previous function scope -> ... -> ... -> global scope

-  if the symbol can not be found, then the compiler throws an error.
+  if the symbol can not be found, then the compiler raises an error.

   By default symbols are private to their local scope, unless the symbol has been declared as `public`.
 In that case the symbol belongs to `global` scope and